What’s one of the most important metrics to keep track of when building your business online and watching it grow? Conversions.

 Basically, a conversion occurs when a website visitor completes a desired action.

-Which means: to calculate a conversion rate, you need to know what you’re trying to measure.
-It’s a matter of having clearly established business goals, and being able to translate those into quantifiable website metrics.
+What does this mean?
+To calculate a website’s conversion rate, you need to know exactly what you’re trying to measure.
+It’s a matter of having clearly established business goals and being able to translate those into quantifiable website metrics.

-To determine a conversion rate, divide the number of goals achieved in a given time frame by the total number of visitors to your website, then multiply that number by 100.
+To determine a conversion rate for your website, divide the number of goals achieved in a given time frame by the total number of visitors to your website, then multiply that number by 100.